 Simply put, we are very serious about making people happy through our food.
 To look at, to taste, to eat in-store or to take-away home, to order products on-line or when dining in our restaurants, the food that we create is often described as ‘sunny’.
 It’s full of harmonious contradictions: it’s vibrant and bold yet familiar and comforting; it’s beautiful to look at yet close to its original form; it’s full of surprising drama yet always comes together as one; it’s noisy yet peaceful, lip-smacking yet warm, simple yet daring.
 We are still cooking the food that we and our customers delight in and it’s still making us proud, happy and full of beans.

-As ever, our food is freshly-made and free from preservatives and colouring.
-Wherever possible, we source our goods locally within Britain and Europe.
-We are particularly proud to be working with so many small, local, artisan food producers who are behind much of what we sell through our on-line store.
-From North London bee keepers and meat curers to cheese makers and seaweed harvesters in the West coast of Ireland, there is just so much energy and passion going into the making of some first-class ingredients.
+As ever, our food is freshly-made and (naturally!) free from preservatives and colouring.
+With few exceptions, we source our goods largely within Britain and sometimes from Europe.
+We are particularly proud to be working with many small, local, dedicated food producers from around the country.
+From East London organic fruit and veg cooperative to a Lincolnshire-based prawn farm which is the only sustainable such farm in Europe, to supporting farmers practising 100% grass-fed humanely-raised cattle, there is so much energy, passion and integrity going into the making of first-class ingredients.